-The holder of an authority may apply to Heritage New Zealand Pouhere Taonga for the change or cancellation of any condition of the authority.
-Heritage New Zealand Pouhere Taonga may also initiate a review of any conditions of an authority.
+The holder of an authority may apply to Heritage New Zealand Pouhere Taonga for the change or cancellation of any condition on the authority.
+Heritage New Zealand Pouhere Taonga may also initiate a review of all or any conditions of an authority.